By Alaska specialist Emma

 You land in the small mining town of McCarthy.
 Parts of McCarthy feel like a ghost town thanks to its dilapidated wooden buildings, though some have been restored to their late-19th-century prime.
 You can tour some of the buildings with a guide to learn more about the town’s mining heritage and the workers who braved the bitterly cold winters here to carve out a living.

 I stayed in Kennicott Glacier Lodge, built to resemble the old mining building that once stood in its place before it was destroyed in a fire.
-Rooms are filled with photographs, log books and other items from the 1800s, and your room looks out over the charcoal-grey hills that surround the town.
+Rooms are filled with photographs, log books and other items from the 1800s, and your room looks out over the charcoal-gray hills that surround the town.

 The next day, I joined a small-group hike to Root Glacier.
 You begin with a walk through McCarthy and the long-disused mining camp at Kennicott, passing old wooden buildings that have half fallen down and a disused railway line leading to nowhere.